Centre College: Football

 Competing since 1880, the Centre Colonels football team, also historically known as the "Praying Colonels", ranked as the 12th winningest program in NCAA Division III history with a 509–374–37 all-time record as of 2008.
+The Colonels claimed the 1919 college football championship following a 9–0 season and selection by Sagarin Ratings.
 On January 1, 1921, the Colonels defeated Texas Christian University 63–7 in the Fort Worth Classic, a postseason college football bowl game in Fort Worth, Texas played only once.
 On January 2, 1922, Centre College made the postseason trip to Texas again, this time taking on Texas A&M in the Dixie Classic, the forerunner of the Cotton Bowl.
-Even though the Colonels were outscored 22–14, they played their part in the birth of one of college football's greatest traditions, the 12th Man.
+Even though the Colonels were outscored 22–14, they played their part in the birth of one of college football's greatest traditions, the 12th man.

-At the beginning of the Roaring '20s, Harvard University, the nation's dominant football power, was riding a two-year undefeated streak whose last loss was to Brown in 1918.
-Then the Crimson invited Centre (enrollment at that time: 264) to Cambridge for what they thought would be a "warm-up" game, a light workout before facing Princeton the following week.

-In the 1921 Centre vs. Harvard football game, the Colonels (under coach Charley Moran) shocked Harvard University and became the first school from outside the East to ever beat one of the Ivy League's "Big Three" of Harvard, Yale, and Princeton.
-Star player Bo McMillin rushed for the lone touchdown of the game early in the third quarter, and the Praying Colonels' defense held off the Crimson's powerful offense from there for a 6–0 victory.
-The Centre College official website claims the 1921 national championship, apparently on this basis.
-29 years later, in 1950, the Associated Press chose the Centre win as the greatest sports upset of the first half of the 20th century.

-On four consecutive Saturdays in 1924, the Colonels defeated Kentucky, Tennessee, Alabama, and Georgia.

-The Colonels have played home games at Farris Stadium since 1923.
+From 1923 to 2022, the Colonels played their home games at Farris Stadium.
+Farris Stadium was demolished in 2022 to make way for their new facility, Joe McDaniel Field at Andy Frye Stadium.